 The way the vegetables are is critical so your sandwich does not get soggy.

 Start with half the fresh spinach.
 You do not want to cook spinach (it will cook in the oven).

 Put the spinach into the corners of the bread base, making a layer of spinach on the bottom.
 Push down to pack in.

 Then add the tomato slices, slightly overlapping each other.

 Now, add grilled/sautéed portobello mushrooms.
 Again, cover the bottom, pushing them into the sides in a single or double layer.

 Then add the red peppers; again, cover the base and push into the corners.
 It should be a single layer.
 Brush with dressing.

-Layer the summer squash; brush with dressing
+Layer the summer squash; brush with the dressing.

-Layer the zucchini; brush with dressing.
+Layer the zucchini, brushing with the dressing.

 Top with the rest of the fresh spinach.